Motivation might be the best quality of an employee, but being adequately trained comes at least a close second.

 I have prepared more detailed descriptions of the various qualifications on a separate page.

-The CSfW was developed collaboratively by industry and government, brought together into a single framework by the Commonwealth Government in 2013 to make more clear and explicit a set of non-technical skills and knowledge that underpin successful participation in work.
+Developed collaboratively by industry and government, the CSfW was brought together into a single framework by the Commonwealth Government in 2013 to make more clear and explicit a set of non-technical skills and knowledge that underpin successful participation in work.
 These non-technical skills were identified by employers, consolidated in the framework, and expressed in a number of training modules embedded into accredited courses.

 The scope of the framework, applied to vocational education and training is illustrated in Figure 3 below.